openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 To edit a team's details, follow these steps.

-.. note:: Before making significant changes to a team, communicate with team members so that they are aware of the changes you will make, and their impacts.
+.. note:: Before making significant changes to a team, communicate with team members so that they are aware of the changes and their impacts.

 #.
 In the LMS, select the **Teams** tab.
 #.
 On the **Teams** page, select **Browse** to show all topics.